ENGRZULQARNAIN/ENGRZULQARNAIN/README.md

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
-- 📽 I'm Currently working on Generative AI projects.
+- 📽 I'm Currently working as an Associate NLP Engineer.
-- 🙋‍♂️ Ask me about Deep Learning, Machine Learning, Statistics these are my jam!
+- 🙋‍♂️ Ask me about Deep Learning, Machine Learning, Natural language processing these are my jam!
 Feel free to reach out and discuss these topics..
 - ❤ Experienced in databases, version control systems like Git and collaboration through GitHub, fast API, web scraping and data extraction techniques.
 - 💻 Visit my ([My Portfolio](https://myportfolio-five-tau.vercel.app/)) for more details about me.